-- This is an 16-week course and will require a lot of self-discipline from students!
+- 1. This is an online course conducted in 16 days and will require a lot of self-discipline from students!
+You are expected to log into Brightspace each day to check the course, and to check your student email (MCC) everyday as well.
+Since we do not have formal classroom meetings, I will act more as a facilitator for learning than a traditional professor.
 You will be expected to read the required chapters and complete the required assignments on time.
 I am here to make sure you understand and are learning the objectives set in this course.
-Students are expected to be self-disciplined, use time management skills effectively, and to be accountable for their actions in this course.
-You should read the assigned chapter before coming to class.
-This allows you to get the most out of the lectures and discussions. - 2.
-This course utilizes e-book reading, online quizzes and assignments, and exams to teach toward the course objectives.
+Students are expected to be self-disciplined, use time management skills effectively, and to be accountable for their actions in this course. - 2.
+This course utilizes e-book reading, interactive assignments, quizzes, and exams to teach toward the course objectives.
 You should also understand that this can be a tough course.
 Reading the book is not optional.
 You will likely need to read the e-book several times in order to gain an understanding of the material.
 This class requires that you think critically and in a far different way than you are likely used to.
 Be prepared to put in the necessary time and effort into this course! - 3.
 Time is NOT your friend!
 For today's college student (and today's business professional), time is our most limited commodity.
 You must manage your time effectively to ensure that you complete all course requirements while maintaining your responsibilities at home, work, and in society.